Comic Book: Marvel NOW!

 - All-New Invaders — A relaunch of the 70's The Invaders title, featuring Captain America, Namor, the Winter Soldier, and the Golden Age Human Torch teaming up to fight the Kree.

 - Fantastic Four — A relaunch of the previous series with a new creative team.

 - New Warriors — A relaunch of Marvel's popular younger hero team, focusing on Speedball and Justice reforming the New Warriors in an attempt to break free from the stigma of being the catalyst of Civil War.

 - Guardians of the Galaxy FCBD: In the issue, released for Free Comic Book Day, Captain Marvel and Venom join the Guardians of the Galaxy.

-- Rocket Raccoon FCBD: A free all-ages comic book starring Rocket Raccoon by the creative team of Joe Caramagna and Adam Archer.
+- Rocket Raccoon FCBD: An all-ages one-shot starring Rocket Raccoon by the creative team of Joe Caramagna and Adam Archer.

-- All-New X-Men: Starting with #22.NOW, during the "The Trial of Jean Grey" crossover with Guardians Of The Galaxy.
+- All-New X-Men — Starting with #22.NOW, during the "The Trial of Jean Grey" crossover with Guardians Of The Galaxy.

-- Guardians of the Galaxy: Starting with #11.NOW, the title crosses over with All-New X-Men for "The Trial of Jean Grey" event.
+- Guardians of the Galaxy —Starting with #11.NOW, during the "The Trial of Jean Grey" crossover with All-New X-Men.

 - Comic Book/Uncanny Avengers: Starting with #18.NOW

 The following titles launched (or will be launched) during Avengers NOW!.
 Titles in bold are currently ongoing.